fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 ### 1. Submission Notes

-- The code implements an EVM interpreter
-- It is self-contained and does not rely on additional libraries
+- The code implements an EVM interpreter, it is self-contained and does not rely on additional libraries
 - We have modified EOSIO/eos and EOSIO/eosio.cdt to support keccak256 and other cryptographic primitives as EOSIO intrinsics
 - We have increased EOSIO/eos `maximum_call_depth` in order to accommodate the EVM call stack limit of 1024
-- The current curve BN256 code is not optmized for production and could run significantly faster if optimized
+- The current curve BN256 code is not optmized for production and could run significantly faster otherwise

 Regarding the technical requirements:

 - Current block number returned by `NUMBER` is the one provided by `eosio::tapos_block_num()`, as no other alternative was found in the EOSIO platform documentation
 - The Chain ID is hardcoded but can be modified by editting the `CHAIN_ID` constant of the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2766)]
 - The implementation may support any past release of Ethereum based on the `forknumber()` method implemented by the contract [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L591)] and the `releaseforkblock` table hardcoded into the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2784)]
-- The current version of the `raw` action always check is the sender address has an EOSIO account associated with it (as understood from the requirements).
-To relax this requirement for signed transactions, please comment line 448 of [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L448)]
+- The current version of the `raw` action always check if the sender address has an EOSIO account associated with it (as understood from the requirements).
+To remove this constraint for signed transactions, please comment line 448 of [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L448)]
-- For testing, one can easily query any EVM account for its contents using the `inspect` action which takes an 160-bit address as argument
+- For testing purposes, one can easily query any EVM account for its contents using the `inspect` action which takes an 160-bit address as argument

 Regarding EOSIO transaction time/cpu usage:

-- EOSIO imposes limits to transaction time/cpu usage, but the Technical Requirements fail to specify any desired behavior for when these parameters are exceeded.
-Therefore we did not conceive any mechanism to overcome these limits in order to complete EVM transactions that might exceed them
+- EOSIO imposes limits to transaction time/cpu usage, but the Technical Requirements fail to specify the desired behavior for when these parameters are exceeded.
+Therefore, we did not conceive any mechanism to overcome these limits in order to complete EVM transactions that might exceed them (besides working on the interpreter performance)
-- We have tested our implementation with a 350ms limit which naturally rules out some valid EVM transactions that take too long to complete
+- We have tested our implementation with a 350ms limit, which naturally rules out some valid EVM transactions that take too long to complete
 - Most tests in the test suite execute under 150ms

 ### 2. Source Code